edulinq/autograder-server/docs/tutorials/create-a-course.md

 ### Testing an Assignment

-We no have an assignment with a grader that successfully creates a Docker image, but we have not actually tested that the grader does what we want it to do.
+We now have an assignment with a grader that successfully creates a Docker image, but we have not actually tested that the grader does what we want it to do.
 Let's make a few sample submissions and check the output.